Automate TLS for dynamic domains with Traefik + Hetzner DNS.

 end

-The second router listens on port 80.
-It only redirects to HTTPS with a 301.
+Second router listens on port 80, it's only there to redirect to HTTPS with a 301.

 Certificate issuance: Let's Encrypt HTTP-01